Webdev-DavidM/Gulp-task-runner-practice/README.md

    as image optimisation, transpiling SASS to css and minifying Javascript
 -  Developed from a Photoshop design prototype

-## Still to do

--  Resolve issue with gulp-babel plug-in which is causing a runtime error, for now it has been omitted until the issue is solved so the website works fro the time being.

 ## To run locally

 To run this project please download then open the folder in the terminal/text editor.